 Jack's smile drops and he dashes into his room.
 I laugh and follow suit.

-When I emerge wearing my most comfortable pair of magenta flip flops that I dug out of my suitcase, Jack's waiting for me.
+When I emerge wearing my most comfortable pair of dark purple UGGS and turquoise trench coat that I dug out of my suitcase, Jack's waiting for me by the door.
+He didn't put on a coat, just some sneakers and a light jacket.
+"Where's your coat?
+It's cold outside."

 He laughs.
 "I'm sure you do.
 I just thought I'd be nice and wait.
 Plus, I wouldn't put it past Emma to pull me all the way downstairs as soon as I got up front without waiting for you.
 I'm sure you've figured out that she's very persistent and... head strong."